bemery94/3D_octomapping/laser_conversions/readme.md

 ## Overview

-The laser_conversions package performs message type conversions since various nodes require different input message types.
-The conv_laser_to_cloud node converts the laser scans, from laser_lsm, from [LaserScan](http://docs.ros.org/api/sensor_msgs/html/msg/LaserScan.html) into [PointCloud], using the [laser_geometry](http://wiki.ros.org/laser_geometry) package.
-The conv_cloud_to_cloud2 node then converts the [PointCloud] into a [PointCloud2] message (This message can be used to produce an octomap, which only accepts PointCloud2 msgs).

 The laser_conversions package uses the laser_assembler package to assemble the incoming laser_lsm scans from the vertical laser scanner.
 The call_laser_assembler_srv node is then run to get the assembled scans once every second, essentially producing one second blocks of assembled laser